Mrhuangyi/BDA601/Module 2/README.md

 $ python setup.py install
 ```

-> **Do not** install the “bson” package from pypi.
+> **Note:** Do not install the “bson” package from pypi.
 PyMongo comes with its own bson package; doing “easy_install bson” installs a third-party package that is incompatible with PyMongo.

 ## Prerequisites